Investing

 Inheritance tax: the basics

-Inheritance tax is paid on the value of the assets that a person leaves behind when they die.
+Inheritance tax is a tax that is paid on the value of the assets that a person leaves behind when they die.
 It can also apply to some gifts that are made before someone dies.

 Your estate can include: